4th of July Holiday Weekend

 • Only light fireworks one at a time.

 • Never place any part of your body directly over a fireworks device when lighting the fuse, and move to a safe distance immediately after lighting fireworks.

 • Only use fireworks outdoors, away from buildings and vehicles, and never point/throw fireworks at anyone.

 • After fireworks complete their burning, to prevent a trash fire, douse the spent device with plenty of water from a bucket or hose before discarding the device.

-For more information on having a safe and fun Halloween, visit the U.S. Consumer Product Safety Commission (CPSC).
+For more information on firework safety, please visit the United States Consumer Product Safety Commission (CPSC).